 Prep the Pan: Preheat your oven to 375°F (190°C).
-Grease an 8x8-inch baking pan with butter or nonstick spray.
-Line with parchment for easy removal if you like.
+Grease an 8x8-inch or 9x9-inch baking pan with butter or nonstick spray.

 Mix Dry Ingredients: In a large bowl, whisk together flour, sugar, baking powder, and salt until evenly mixed.